m-decoster/m-decoster/README.md

 I have a 💬 [blog](https://m-decoster.github.io/) and a 💻 [website](https://users.ugent.be/~mcdcoste/).

-In my free time, I like 📷 photography and 📻 amateur digital composition.
-Outdoors, I love walking my 🐕 golden retriever.
+In my free time, I like 📷 photography and 📻 amateur digital music composition.
+I also love walking my 🐕 golden retriever.